 How Does a Snow Blower Attachment Work?

 A skid steer snowblower works in the same manner as a regular snowblower.
-Turning augers pick up, and throw snow to the side.
+Turning augers pick up and throw snow to the side.
 The difference between a skid steer attachment and a version you push is how it is powered.
-Rather than having a gas engine, or electric powered engine, you work directly off the skid steer itself- which means you need to know what sort of skid steer power you have before purchasing an attachment.
+Rather than having a gas engine, or electric-powered engine, you work directly off the skid steer itself- which means you need to know what sort of skid steer power you have before purchasing an attachment.

 High – Low Basics

 How to Choose a Snow Blower Attachment

-Just like any other machinery made for clearing, you need to first take into account the size of the space you are working with in order to be able to maneuver and be effective.
+Just like any other machinery made for snow clearing, you need to first take into account the size of the property you need to maintain, how much snow you will deal with, and how much space you need in order to be able to maneuver effectively move snow.